Reviews You Can Rely On

 Things like a hard face fabric or strategically placed panels on the chest and shoulders can be used to improve weather resistance in some jackets.
 Others use a fabric that is thick and dense enough on its own to stop any wind.
 However, you'll only get true weatherproofing by layering a fleece under waterproof or wind-resistant shells.
 This more comprehensive layering style puts you in the driver's seat to regulate warmth and comfort while on the go.

-Today, fleece jackets are made of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
+Today, fleece jackets are made of a blend of synthetic materials like polyester, nylon, elastane, and, less frequently, spandex.
 Sometimes, these materials are recycled; occasionally, they include some wool.
 A few companies are working to build fleece fabric in ways that reduce shedding, but with repeated washing, synthetic fibers from these jackets become microplastics that end up in our water systems.
 You can reduce your impact by choosing a fleece with some wool, going longer between washes, using the gentle cycle on your washing machine, or installing a microplastic filter in your washer.

 Fleece jackets that incorporate wool in their fabricnhave a few less synthetic microplastic fibers to shed.